Becki Rizzuti has had four natural pregnancies and childbirths. She is an advocate of natural pregnancy and natural birth.

-While I am not a doctor myself, I have carried and birthed four pregnancies, and I consider myself qualified to provide advice on the subject of being pregnant.
-I encourage you to discuss any concerning pains with your doctor.
-Though my goal is to reassure mothers (and in particular first-time mothers) that most of the pain they may experience during pregnancy is natural and normal, the only way to be sure if you are worried is to consult your doctor.
+While I am not a doctor myself, I have carried and birthed four children, and I consider myself qualified to provide advice on the subject of being pregnant.
+I've also done a lot of research and include the advice of OBGYNs, nurses, and midwives here.
+Though my goal is to reassure mothers (first-time mothers in particular) that those pains are usually natural and normal, the only way to be sure is to consult your doctor.

 Before I proceed, however, I want to make it clear that miscarriage is a risk of early pregnancy, and so you should contact your doctor if you are concerned about pain that you feel.
 Any pain which is sharp or which is accompanied by bleeding should prompt a call to your doctor, and possibly a visit to be examined.

-Aside from the obvious risk of miscarriage, chemical, or ectopic pregnancy, another risk you need to be warned of is urinary tract infection.
 If you have additional symptoms accompanying what may otherwise be a normal pain, contact your doctor immediately.
-A simple urine test can confirm a UTI and you will be prescribed a pregnancy-safe antibiotic to get you through the infection.
+Aside from the obvious risk of miscarriage, or chemical or ectopic pregnancy, another risk you need to be warned of is a urinary tract infection.
+A simple urine test can confirm a UTI and you will be prescribed a pregnancy-safe antibiotic.

 Abdominal Cramping + Bleeding